• Skip to primary navigation

 Explore the Surrounding Area

-There is a lot to see and do outside of the city too.
-Don’t miss visiting Elk Island National Park (just a 30-minute drive east) where you can watch bison amble about in their natural habitat, and especially if you want a good spot to see northern lights in Alberta.
+There is a lot to see and do outside of the city, too.
+Don’t miss all the things to do at Elk Island National Park (just a 30-minute drive east) where you can watch bison amble about in their natural habitat, and especially if you want a good spot to see northern lights in Alberta.
 Or take a drive northeast through several small communities nearby to spot roadside attractions like the world’s largest perogy or easter egg!
 Get more ideas from our article on unique day trips from Edmonton.

 Keep Dining Outdoors